-Data tables provide easy scalability, good use of space, and easier development.
+Data tables provide easy scalability, good use of space and can make the design process less complicated.
 They are easy to work with, as most people have experience in working with Microsoft Excel.
-Users can easily find something and make the necessary change.
+Just make sure to make tables and lists less intimidating!

-Dashboards are supposed to deliver complex and relevant information in a simple way that would save time and effort.
+Dashboards are supposed to deliver complex data in a simple way that would save time and effort.
 They should be structured in a way that will maintain a visual hierarchy.
-Whether or not they will serve this purpose depends on the dashboard design which should be goal-centric and user-centered.
+Whether or not they will serve this purpose depends on the dashboard design, which should be goal-centric and user-centred.

-Even though each dashboard has a unique goal, limitations, and requirements, following the dashboard design best practices will help you to create excellent designs.
+Even though each dashboard has a unique goal, limitations, and requirements, following these best practices will help you create excellent dashboard designs.

 The dashboard design best practices also apply to reports, about which you can learn more here.

 Published on Dec 17, 2021